 Memorial Ash Scattering Gardens

 It is possible to arrange to have your loved one’s cremated remains scattered in a dedicated Memorial Park.
 For many, this can be a way to offer a uniquely symbolic final resting place.
-More cemeteries have been adding dedicated Cremation Memorial Garden space within their existing land.
+More cemeteries have added dedicated Cremation Memorial Garden space to their existing land.
 This does allow for a lower-cost permanent memorial location within an established Memorial Park.

 Creating a Memorial Diamond or Cremation Diamond

 If you have decided, or your loved one requested, to have their cremated remains scattered, you may still want to have some small personalized memorial tribute.

 You can scatter their ashes in your/their chosen place and still retain a small portion of their remains to be converted into a unique memorial diamond.

 When an adult is cremated, about 2 kg of ashes are produced.
 Usually, about 500 grams are required for the process of converting the carbon DNA into a diamond.
 This means that you can still perform an ash scattering with the remaining ashes.

 A memorial diamond is exactly the same in its synthesis as a natural diamond.
 Only the process is performed in a laboratory and is speeded up.
 But the diamond that is created is essentially a pure gemstone and absolutely unique in that it is a signature of the DNA of the person from which it was created.

 A cremation diamond can be kept in a presentation box or, more commonly, crafted into a special piece of jewelry so that it can be kept close at all times and handed forward through generations.

 Scattering by Air